How to care for your donkeys or mules if you become ill or have to self-isolate due to Covid-19.

 Q: What do I do if it is time for my donkey’s worm egg counts?

 Action: Please speak to your vet if you require advice about worming.
-Please bear in mind that vets are making changes to their usual services as they respond to the latest government advice so you may not be able to speak to a vet directly.
+Please bear in mind that vets are making changes to their usual services as they respond to the latest government advice so you may not be able to speak to a vet immediately.

 Q: Will I still be able to buy feed and supplies?